samkuo-ms/CSSOpen-S2-L1/README.md

 - 3.1.4 Create a container
 > ![GITGUB](https://github.com/samkuo-ms/CSSOpen-S2-L1/blob/master/CSSOpen-S2-L3-Images/1-4.png "1-4")<br>
 - 3.1.5 Mount the container
-Create a directory on your Windows or Linux system, and then mount a container in the storage account.
+Create a directory on your Linux system, and then mount a container in the storage account.
 ### [Linux](#tab/linux)

 1. On a Linux system, create a directory.